Music in Movement | Andriessen, Boulez, Pärt, Serocki

-The project sets up a unique opportunity for an international presentation of European common musical heritage, including online activities and physical workshops.
-It aspires to cater for the musically educated user while also meeting the needs of broader audiences who have an interest in culture.
-It investigates how musical landscapes can be linked to the social phenomena that constitute key elements of European identity, such as openness, migration and the free movement of ideas and verify if they can indeed influence social change.
-As contemporary classical music is often referred to as "difficult" and challenging to appreciate, it needs to be presented in an engaging way.
+The project sets up a unique opportunity for an international presentation of Europe’s common musical heritage, including workshops and online activities.
+MiM seeks to cater for musically educated users while also meeting the needs of broader audiences interested in culture.
+MiM investigates how musical landscapes can be linked to social phenomena like migration and free movement of ideas.
+As contemporary classical music is often referred to as “difficult” and challenging to appreciate, it should be presented in an engaging way.

-Music in Movement is created by four prominent institutes in the domain of preservation and exploitation of cultural heritage - the Netherlands Institute for Sound and Vision, the National Audiovisual Institute, Poland, the French Audiovisual Institute and the Arvo Pärt Centre, Estonia.
-They have joined forces with the aim to create a comprehensive guide to the work of Europe’s greatest composers of contemporary classical music.
+MiM is created by four prominent institutes engaged in the preservation and exploitation of cultural heritage - the Netherlands Institute for Sound and Vision; the National Film Archive – Audiovisual Institute, Poland; the French Audiovisual Institute; and the Arvo Pärt Centre, Estonia.
+They have joined forces to create a comprehensive guide to the work of Europe’s greatest composers of contemporary classical music.